-School Felinwnda Bontnewydd Llandwrog
+School Felinwnda

 Felinwnda Miles

-reiinwnaa Minutes
+reiinwhaa Minutes

-Danta a Miles 1.8 miles
+Danta annuda Miles 1.8 miles

 Bontnewydd Minutes 4 minutes

-Llanduuraa Miles 2 miles 3.9 miles
+Llandwrog Miles 2 miles

-Llandwrog Minutes 8 minutes 8 minutes
+Minutes 8 minutes

 Source: Google Maps 2023

 5. ASSESSMENT OF THE LIKELY IMPACT ON THE COMMUNITY

 To assess the community impact of the possible models, it was decided to create criteria in accordance with the recommendations of the community assessment considerations of the School Organisation Code 011/2018.